zanemilo/SmartThermostat-Prototype/README.md

 I am leveraging GitHub for version control and collaboration, and I continuously engage with online communities such as Stack Overflow, Raspberry Pi forums, and embedded systems groups.
 Additionally, I am exploring new tools for hardware debugging and simulation, which will support my ongoing development work.

 ### What skills from this project will be particularly transferable to other projects and/or course work?
 This project honed my skills in hardware-software integration, state machine design, and embedded system programming—all of which are highly transferable.
 The experience in interfacing with sensors, controlling LEDs, and managing real-time data feeds prepares me for future IoT projects and more complex system designs.
+Additionally, my earlier work on the Morse Code State Machine Proof-of-Concept reinforced my ability to interact with LEDs and design effective state machines, directly influencing the development of the SmartThermostat-Prototype.

 ### How did you make this project maintainable, readable, and adaptable?
 I emphasized modular design, clear code documentation, and a structured state machine approach to keep the project maintainable.
 By separating functionality into well-defined methods and classes, I ensured that the code remains readable and can be easily adapted for future enhancements.
 Additionally, thorough commenting and version control practices further contribute to the system's adaptability and long-term maintainability.

 ## Conclusion

-This portfolio artifact represents my comprehensive involvement in designing, coding, testing, and documenting an integrated smart thermostat system.
-I am excited about the opportunity to further scale and refine this project into a fully standalone embedded solution in the future.
+This portfolio artifact represents my comprehensive involvement in designing, coding, testing, and documenting an integrated smart thermostat system, as well as the foundational work on a Morse Code State Machine that paved the way for advanced hardware interaction.
+I am excited about the opportunity to further scale and refine these projects into fully standalone embedded solutions in the future.

 ---
 *For more details or to view my complete portfolio, please visit my GitHub profile.*